Free for a week, then $19 for your first month

 What is DAX Copilot?

-- Availability & scale: Microsoft reports thousands of clinicians using the platform, with general availability in the U.S., Canada, and U.K., and announced rollouts for Austria, France, Germany, Ireland (Oct 2025) and Belgium/Netherlands (early 2026).
+• Availability & scale: Microsoft reports that thousands of clinicians are using the platform, with general availability in the U.S., Canada, and the U.K. The company has also announced rollouts for Austria, France, Germany, Ireland (October 2025), and Belgium/Netherlands (early 2026).

 Feature deep‑dive (what you actually use)